-2.0 hours lecture, 2.0 hours laboratory Recommended Preparation: CBIS 41
+2.0 hours lecture, 2.0 hours laboratory Recommended Preparation: CBIS 41 Grading: letter grade or credit/no credit

 This course covers the basics of the Unix operating system.
 It presents basic commands, creation and manipulation of directories and files, basic network commands and using the Unix shell to streamline command execution.